 - To make the vegan gravy, heat the oil in a heavy based pot or pan on medium heat and add the chopped onion, celery and carrot.
 Sauté for around 5-7 minutes or until the onion is tender and beginning to brown at the edges a little.

 - Stir in the flour and cook for two minutes, continuously stirring.
-Don't rush this step, we need that flour to dissolve.
+Don't rush this step, we need to "cook" the flour.
 Add the smashed garlic.

 - Add the red wine to deglaze - give the base of the pot a good scrape with your wooden spoon to pick up all those cooked-on flavours - and then stir in the Marmite and tomato paste.
 The mixture with be gluggy, don't worry, it is supposed to be.